History of Disney Channel: 1990–1997: As a hybrid premium/basic channel

-1997–2001
+1997–2001: Zoog era and first live-action originals

 On April 6, 1997, The Disney Channel underwent a significant rebranding, shortening its name to just "Disney Channel" – though the channel was typically referred to simply as "Disney" in on-air promotions and network identifications until September 2002 – and introducing a new logo designed by Lee Hunt Associates (a black Mickey ear-shaped TV set; though with the introduction of a new graphics package for on-air promotions and IDs during the channel's daytime and evening lineup in 2000, the TV's patterning often varied; early versions of the logo featured people and animated characters appearing within the TV set element of the logo such as a 1930s-era Mickey Mouse).
 The debut of its new on-air look coincided with the cable television premiere of Pocahontas.

 Disney Channel continued to transition from a premium service into a basic cable channel around this time, albeit with a similar programming format to the one it carried as a full-fledged pay service.
 However, Disney Channel began shifting its target audience more toward kids (but continued to cater to family audiences at night), as it decreased the amount of older films it aired, and its music programming shifted focus towards the pre-teen and teenage demographic, incorporating music videos and revamping its concert specials to feature younger musicians popular with that demographic.

 Disney Channel initially continued to offer free preview events for pay television providers that continued to carry it as a premium service, but discontinued them altogether within three years of the rebrand.
 Although many providers still required subscribers to pay an additional monthly fee to view the channel at the time of its decision to incorporate them, Disney Channel also began to air break interruptions within shows, featuring promotions for the channel's programs as well as for feature film and home video releases from Disney.
 By March 1998, the channel was available to 35 million cable subscribers.

-Disney Channel's programming would eventually be split into three distinct blocks: Playhouse Disney, Vault Disney, and Zoog Disney.
-Playhouse Disney debuted in May 1997, and comprised shows aimed at preschoolers.
-Its first series to reach wide popularity, Bear in the Big Blue House, made its debut in October 1997 and was named by TV Guide as one of the "top 10 new shows for kids".
+Disney Channel's programming would eventually be split into three distinct blocks: a preschool block (rebranded as Playhouse Disney on February 1, 1999), Vault Disney, and Zoog Disney.
+The preschool block's first series to reach wide popularity, Bear in the Big Blue House, made its debut in October 1997 and was named by TV Guide as one of the "top 10 new shows for kids".
 Vault Disney debuted as a Sunday-only nighttime block in September 1997 and featured older Disney programs such as Zorro, The Mickey Mouse Club and the Walt Disney anthology television series, as well as older television specials and feature films.